MildestToucan/Dont-Melt-My-Snowy-Builds/README.md

 However, PermaSnow also allows you to toggle its effects via config.
 It is recommended to use the [McQoy](https://modrinth.com/mod/mcqoy) config if you want the ability to visually edit the config when the mod is installed on the client.
-Otherwise PermaSnow's config file is created under the `config` folder in your MC files.
+Otherwise PermaSnow's config file is created under the `config` folder in your MC files after a run.
 That folder should be found in the same folder as your `saves` folder on the client for instance.

 The config's values are updated internally on restart or on McQoy config change, and are not world-specific.
 The config is not world-specific because it is assumed that one player/server generally has the same preferences for snow melting regardless of the world they play on.
 McQoy makes it particularly easy to edit on the client if needed.

+PermaSnow also additionally allows you to disable ice blocks melting from light sources, and to set custom light levels for melting.

 If your config appears broken, you can delete the file and it'll be rebuilt on the game's next startup.